Skip to content

 • Enri Zhulati — Product & Web

-Article I — Purpose
+Article I — Purpose, Definitions, Principal Office

+§1.
+Purpose.
 The National Albanian Registry is a 501(c)(3) nonprofit operating a community-led census of Albanian Americans in the United States.
 We hold registrant data in trust, on behalf of the community, for two purposes only: aggregate community statistics published in our annual Impact Report, and (with explicit opt-in) connecting community members to regional ambassadors and partner organizations.
 The data is never sold, never shared with any government agency, never used for advertising targeting, never matched against political campaign databases.

 Article II — Member tiers